IBMSecurityDocs/qradar_appfw_v2/docs/tutorials/using_uninstall_hooks.md

 ## Write the code to manage the reference data

-Create a new file called `ref_data.py` to handle any interactions with reference data, allowing the app to create, get, update, and delete reference data:
+Create a new file called `ref_data.py` under the app folder to handle any interactions with reference data, allowing the app to create, get, update, and delete reference data:

 ```python